jmurty/xml4h/docs/writer.rst

 can be very helpful.

-For the full range of formatting options see the code documentation for :meth:`~xml4h.nodes.Node.write` et al, but here are some pointers to get you started:
+For the full range of formatting options see the code documentation for :meth:`~xml4h.nodes.Node.write` et al. but here are some pointers to get you started:

 TODO